Chart Color Schemes

 Household Composition

-Rochedale South features high concentrations of family households, with a fairly typical median household size
+Rochedale South features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.8% of all households, including 39.0% couples with children, 26.5% couples without children, and 12.4% single parent families.
-Non-family households make up the remaining 21.2%, consisting of 18.7% lone person households and 2.6% group households.
-The median household size is 2.8 people, aligning with the Greater Brisbane average.
+Family households constitute 78.8% of all households, including 39.0% couples with children, 26.5% couples without children, and 12.4% single parent families.
+Non-family households comprise the remaining 21.2%, with lone person households at 18.7% and group households at 2.6%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households